kurtcms/vco-api-ent-edge-config/README.md

 It does the following:

-1. Call the [VMware VeloCloud Orchestrator API](#appendix) to download a copy of the config module for all of the SD-WAN Edges in the enterprise network;
+1. Call the [VMware VeloCloud Orchestrator API](#appendix) to download a copy of the config stack for all of the SD-WAN Edges in the enterprise network;
-2. Export the config modules as separate JSON files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`, or in the same directory of the Python script if it is run as a standalone service, in a number of nested directories by the date and time of the API call; and
+2. Export the config stacks as separate JSON files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`, or in the same directory of the Python script if it is run as a standalone service, in a number of nested directories by the date and time of the API call; and
 3. Repeat the automated backup every 15 minutes on the hour and at :15, :30 and :45 past.

 ![alt text](https://kurtcms.org/git/vco-ent-edge-config/vco-ent-edge-config-screenshot.png)

+## Table of Content

 - [Getting Started](#getting-started)
   - [Git Clone](#git-clone)